-The typical residential customer or household uses an average 18,000 gallons of water per quarter.
-For this volume, the average water and wastewater billing in 2019 amounts to approximately $248.90 per quarter.
+The average residential 4-person household (i.e., 2 adults and 2 children) uses an average of 18,000 gallons of water per quarter.
+For this volume, the average water and wastewater billing in 2023 amounts to approximately $289.26 per quarter.

 Show All Answers

-For after hours emergency assistance, please contact the Grafton Police Department (262) 375-5320.
+For after-hours emergency assistance, please contact the Grafton Police Department at (262) 375-5320.
 The Police Department will dispatch the appropriate Utility Operator to respond.

 Be sure to provide the Police Department with information regarding address, phone number, and nature of emergency.

 If you experience a problem after normal hours, on weekends, or on holidays, you should call the Grafton Police Department directly at 262-375-5320 and provide information regarding the nature of your emergency.
 The police dispatcher will then contact the appropriate Utility operator for follow-up investigation and/or corrective action.

 Please report your move via our website using the following directions:

 Under Request Type, click on the bullet point that represents your situation: Billing Address/Name Change, Move In/Out - Rental, Home Sale/Purchase, or Other.

 *Please note that we do not have a specific form for Commerical or Industrial properties.
 If you have recently purchased/sold a Commerical or Industrial property, please fill out the Home Sale/Purchase form.
 If you have recently moved in/out of a rental Commercial or Industrial property, please fill out the Move In/Out - Rental form.

 The form will be sent to City Water to update the account.
 There will be no confirmation of your submission - you can exit the page after clicking submit.